chaos-mesh/website/docs/user_guides/dashboard.md

 ---
 id: dashboard
-title: Dashboard
+title: Chaos Dashboard
 ---

-Chaos Dashboard is a one-stop web UI for managing, designing, and monitoring chaos experiments on Chaos Mesh.
+Chaos Dashboard is a one-step web UI for managing, designing, and monitoring chaos experiments on Chaos Mesh.
 This document provides a step-by-step introduction on how to use Chaos Dashboard.

 ## Install Chaos Dashboard